nolawnchairs/js-logger/README.md

 {"date":"2021-04-26T14:21:55.392Z","pid":"1031654","level":"INFO","meta":"FeatureName","message":"Testing 123"}
 ```

+### `Formatters.colorize(color: AnsiColors, text: string)`

+`returns string`

+This is a convenience function to colorize text.
+It takes an `AnsiColors` enum value and the text to apply the color to.
+The standard `AnsiColors.RESET` is applied at the end of the string

 ## Custom Formatters

 You can create a custom formatter by defining a function that accepts a `LogEntry` object and returns a string.
 You can include the formatter inside the `LoggerInstanceConfig`.